OML-Team/open-metric-learning/docs/readme/zoo.md

-Below are the models trained with OML on 4 public datasets.
+Models, trained by us.
-All metrics below were obtained on the images with the sizes of **224 x 224**:
+The metrics below are for **224 x 224** images:

 |                      model                      | cmc1  |         dataset          |                                              weights                                              |                                                    experiment                                                     |
 |:-----------------------------------------------:|:-----:|:------------------------:|:-------------------------------------------------------------------------------------------------:|:-----------------------------------------------------------------------------------------------------------------:|